WRITE A REVIEW

 I keep trying other foundations, and keep coming back to this one, which I use in 30 watt.
 My skin can be red and splotchy and when I apply this stuff it just about dissapears.
 For everyday use I just apply it with the sponge it comes with, but if I'm going out for the evening and am wearing more makeup than usual I like to apply a liquid foundation then use a powder brush and apply as if it were a loose powder, great coverage!

+10 Watts is a good color for my extremely pale skin.
+I'm pleased with the coverage and quality of this powder foundation.
+It doesn't break me out and it doesn't slide off my face within a few hours.
+The "illumination" is subtle and very pretty.
 But Stila and I need to have a talk.
 When I pay $26 for .35 ounces of powder foundation, I expect a compact.
 Now, this lack of compact thing isn't such a big deal when it comes to eye shadows (I love Kitten) because the plastic really is sufficient.
 But I use powder foundation far more often and sometimes I carry it with me.
 I don't like spending an additional $14 for a compact because you, Stila, won't supply me with one.
 If you must charge more for a compact, how's about you change the price of the foundation to, say, $30, heck, even $32.
 But put it in a compact.

 I love this product!
 I've been using Stila IPF for about 3 years now and I think it's the best powder foundation around.
 It provides sheer to medium coverage (it depends if you apply it with dry or wet sponge) which is perfect for me as I don't like using cream/liquid foundations everyday.
 The shade (10 watts) matches my very fair skin tone perfectly and it gives my face a glowy and natural finish, like I have no make up on.
 It's a bit expensive, but the compact is reusable and it's totally worth it.